Program Goals

 Student Learning Outcomes

-- Explanation: Students will clearly explain the issue/problem.
+• Explanation: Students will clearly explain the issue/concept.

-- Evidence: Students will selectively use information to investigate a point of view or conclusion.
+• Evidence: Students will intentionally use information to investigate a point of view or conclusion.

-- Context: Students will evaluate the influence of context and assumptions when presenting a position.
+• Context: Students will evaluate the consequence of context when presenting a position.

-- Perspective: Students will express a position that takes into account the complexities of an issue and acknowledges other viewpoints.
+• Perspective: Students will express a position that takes into account the complexities of an issue and acknowledges other viewpoints and assumptions.

 Rationale